Hands writing notes with a pencil, with open text book alongside notebook

 • Defining the population, intervention, comparator and outcome (PICO) to structure the evidence review

-• Setting up the search strategy and initiating the search assessing evidence identified by the search to establish its relevance to the review
+• Setting up the search strategy and initiating the search, and assessing the evidence identified to establish its relevance to the review

 • Synthesising and critically appraising the evidence for specific interventions as well as whole care pathways